Michael Madigan case a study of how Illinois’ cozy politics morphs into alleged crime

 A Madigan spokeswoman said the speaker was not involved in the effort to help Quinn, who is the brother of 13th Ward Ald.
 Marty Quinn, Madigan’s field general.

-Though not charged, Marty Quinn was identified in Wednesday’s indictment as individual “13W-1,″ who, allegedly on Madigan’s direction, was paid more than a quarter of a million dollars by ComEd through Doherty’s firm over a six-year period.

-The Tribune would later learn that the feds had recorded McClain’s telephone conversations, though it was unclear how much interaction caught on the wire included the famously cautious Madigan.
+The Tribune would later learn that the feds had recorded McClain’s telephone conversations, though it was unclear how much interaction caught on the wiretap included the famously cautious Madigan.

 Pramaggiore abruptly resigned in October 2020, less than a week after ComEd and parent company Exelon acknowledged they had received a second federal subpoena in the burgeoning probe.